lenincompres/ima-few-2024/Class 01/README.md

 # Homework

 * Let's get inspired!
-Start finding creative portfolios, cool interactive experiences, or perfectly polished websites- whatever makes you excited about learning front end development.
+Start finding creative portfolios, cool interactive experiences, or perfectly polished websites—whatever makes you excited about learning front-end development.
 Be prepared to give a 2-3 min presentation to the class on the work that you found (do some research into its origins) and why you're interested in it.
-* Complete a Learning Log this week that will help you begin to learn the introductory concepts of HTML and CSS
+* Complete a Learning Log this week that will help you begin to learn the introductory concepts of HTML and CSS.
+Here are some resources:
   * [Khan Academy - Intro to HTML/CSS: Making Webpages](https://www.khanacademy.org/computing/computer-programming/html-css)
   * [Codecademy - Make A Website](https://www.codecademy.com/learn/make-a-website)
   * [HTML Dog](https://htmldog.com/)